GenesysCloudBlueprints/nowue-automating-secure-communication-link-setup/blueprint/index.md

 ## Overview

-This blueprint automnates the manual steps required to establish a secure, OAuth-based integration between ServiceNow and Genesys Cloud into reusable, version-controlled Terraform modules.
+This blueprint automates the manual steps required to establish a secure, OAuth-based integration between ServiceNow and Genesys Cloud into reusable, version-controlled Terraform modules.
 By leveraging the Genesys Cloud CX-as-Code and Terraform providers alongside OpenSSL, teams can deploy a consistent communication link in minutes.

 ![Secure Link Flow](/blueprint/images/flow_archi.png)